 Approval Process: University recognized organizations and programs wishing to request the addition of preset text or emblems on the stole builder for their organization or program should contact Student.Activities@Plymouth.edu.
 All requests must be submitted by no later than March 30th.

 Bachelor degree recipients who have maintained a cumulative average of 3.75 or above for work done at Plymouth are graduated summa cum laude.
-Bachelor and Associate degree recipients who have maintained a cumulative average of 3.50 through 3.74 are graduated magna cum laude.
+Bachelor degree recipients who have maintained a cumulative average of 3.50 through 3.74 are graduated magna cum laude.
 Bachelor degree recipients who have maintained a cumulative average of 3.25 through 3.49 are graduated cum laude.
 Degree candidates must have accumulated at least 45 credits at Plymouth to be eligible for graduation honors.
 Recognition is noted on the student’s diploma and permanent record.

 Share your career and life updates with us at firstname.lastname@example.org, and we’ll include it in the alumni directory so you can stay connected with your classmates.

 We’ll share updates with you through our alumni e-newsletter, A View from Rounds Tower, and Plymouth Magazine.